Appeals

 Parents/carers have the right to appeal if a place is not offered to their child.
 Appeals will be handled in line with the School Admissions Appeals Code.

-You need to submit your appeal before Wednesday 14th May 2025.
-Any appeals received after this time will be heard within 40 school days from the deadline, or where reasonably possible in line with updated guidance from Department for Education.
+You must submit your appeal before Monday 18th May 2026 for it to be considered by Monday 20 July 2026.
+Any appeals received after this time will be heard within 40 school days from the deadline, or where reasonably possible in line with updated guidance from the Department for Education.

 Appeals for infant classes